Concentration in Criminal Law

 U.S. Attorney’s Office Externship (6)

-For additional information about the Certificate program, please contact the Office of the Registrar at (631) 761-7040.
+For additional information about this concentration, please contact the Office of the Registrar at (631) 761-7040.